anselm/sugarbase/docs/datamodels.md

 }
 ```

-## Artifact Table
+## Artifact Class

-I use the term "Artifacts" to indicate content that is created by participants - that is not built in.
+I'm using the term "Artifacts" to indicate content that is created by participants - that is not built in.

-Artifacts are often self-similar having a creator, permissions, title, an associated image, a description, creation date, last update.
-The primary feature of artifacts is that they are often related to each another: such as a person is in one or more teams, or a person is in one or more chat sessions, or a post is in one group.

 What kinds of artifacts do typical systems have?
 In Eventbrite we have users and events and tickets.
 In Zoom we have users and events and actual zoom sessions (which are in effect a proxy of the event).
 In Reddit we have users, subs, posts and responses.
 In Mozilla Hubs we have users, abstract rooms, and room instances - as well as the products of user activity such as created objects and user movement.

+Artifacts are often self-similar having a sponsor, permissions, title, an associated image, a description, creation date, last update.
+The primary feature of artifacts is that they are often related to each another: such as a person is in one or more teams, or a person is in one or more chat sessions, or a post is in one group.

 While separate database tables can be used to represent each kind of artifact, because artifacts are so self-similar it can make sense to use a beefy-base-class anti-pattern to capture the concept.
+Or even if separate tables are used, it can make sense to treat all artifacts as the same "base class" conceptually; even if this can have too many unused props.

-The main win with a beefy-base-class is that relationships can be created without having to manage complex inter-table relationships.
-Also ux components can then generally present the single concept without having many variations of ux components for each slight variation in schema.
+The main win with a beefy-base-class is code simplicity.
+UX components can generally present the single concept without having many variations of ux components for each slight variation in schema.

  A typical catch all schema here might be: